 One out of five American adults has arthritis, a leading cause of chronic pain and stiffness.
 It slowly breaks down the cartilage and bones that make up your joints.
 Besides body aches, arthritis causes muscle stiffness, swelling and reduces the mobility of joints it affects.
 Prolonged inactivity (sedentary lifestyle), vigorous exercise and hard physical work are other causes of body stiffness.

 How Do I Get Relieve from Body Stiffness?

 Unless you have an underlying medical condition, you can ease body stiffness through simple stretches/moves at home.
 Various reasons can cause muscle stiffness, and before selecting a treatment, it is essential to know the cause.
 Your muscles can either accumulate lactic acid or tighten up after a vigorous exercise or work.
 Fortunately, some light stretches/moves you can do at home to keep your muscles from stiffness or becoming injured.

-5 Simple Moves to Reduce Your Stiffness and Pain
+5 Simple Moves to Reduce Chronic Pain and Stiffness

 1. Reclined Pigeon Pose

 Reclined pigeon pose (also called dead pigeon, eye of the needle, or hip opener) is a yoga pose that helps stretch your quads and hamstrings.
 Pigeon pose loosens your stiff hips, but primarily through various poses commonly referred to as “hip openers.”

 Here’s how to do a reclined pigeon pose: